⚓ Seafaring¶

 Fabricating suitable material¶

 If you are alone in the woods, you don't have a sawmill, nor do you have a supply of nails or screws.
-Today, a manufacturer can buy volumes of nails/screws, so you can do the assembly.
+Today, a manufacturer can simply buy volumes of nails/screws, so they can focus on the assembly.
 This is relevant to this Book of Mormon passage because Nephi had to create an entire smithy from nothing.
 That is not impossible, but is absurdly unlikely given the technology in that century.
 For every piece of timber with which he's making the ship, he'll ostensibly need nails to fix the wood together.
-And let's not forget that it can't be just any old species of tree— specific varieties and grades of wood are suitable for seafaring.
-Your ship's mast can't be just any old tree, either.
+And let's not forget that it can't be just any old species of tree: specific varieties and grades of wood are suitable for seafaring.
+Your ship's mast can't be just any old tree.
 You'll need a very long, straight pine tree.

 Manufacturing nails after the industrial revolution is trivial to do on a mass-production scale.
 Doing it by hand in 590 BC would take a prohibitively long duration of time, burning through the forest to fuel the fire to manipulate the iron to make the nails.
 Don't forget that it's a seafaring ship, Nephi will need thousands of them, and he has to make each individual one by hand (using tongs,) seeing how his brothers were desirous that they might not labor.
 Is this impossible?
 No, it's just absurd and unlikely, and at this point it might take Nephi ten years to single-handedly establish his own industry around charcoal and smithing.
 Did Nephi bring iron tongs from Jerusalem?
 I assume not, having needed to obtain iron before he could make tools.